I'm a dietitian and doula and I love my job!

 I like to say I’m an ambassador of Culinary Medicine.
 This is an emerging evidence-based field that blends the art of food and cooking with the science of medicine.
 The belief is that high-quality foods can help prevent and treat disease.
 This isn’t a one diet fits all approach.
 Clinicians who practice culinary medicine focus on the individual, how food works in the body/their body, socio-economic-cultural aspects, and the joy of eating and cooking.
 To learn more about Culinary Medicine, click here.

-Thanks for joining me here!
-Sign up for my newsletter to get book updates, whole food recipes, and more delivered directly to your inbox.
+Thanks for joining me!
+Sign up for my newsletter to learn more about my current offerings, book promotion events, whole food recipes, new cooking classes, and so much more—delivered directly to your inbox.

 In food and love,

 Master of Science in Nutrition / Didactic Program in Dietetics, Bastyr University

 Registered Dietitian Nutritionist, Commission on Dietetic Registration

 Licensed Dietitian (in the state of Oregon and Washington)